mikehostetler/amplify/request/readme.md

 Subscribe a function to be executed when any request complete, regardless of error or success.

-The subscriptions and status codes can be used to create issue handlers:
+The subscriptions and statuses can be used to create issue handlers:

-	subscribe( "request.error", function( settings, data, xhr, status ) {
+	subscribe( "request.error", function( settings, data, status ) {
-		if( status === "abort" ) {
+		if ( status === "abort" ) {
 			// deal with explicit abort of request
 		} else {
 			// deal with normal error
 		}
 	});

-### Status codes with jsend
+### Statuses with jsend

-The jsend request type has an extra default status code.
+The jsend request type has an extra default status.
 The [jsend spec](http://labs.omniti.com/labs/jsend) includes a fail status.
 If a jsend fail occurs, the error callback ( and appropriate error subscriptions ) will be called with a status of `fail`.

-### Customizing status codes
+### Customizing statuses

-When calling a success of failure callback through a decoder you can specify a custom status code to be sent to the callback as the third parameter for the callback function.
+When calling a success or error callback through a decoder you can specify a custom status to be sent to the callback as the second parameter for the callback function.

 An example with a success callback: